Santa Fe Regional Airport: History

 The airport first opened in 1941 as a military airfield as the United States entered into World War II.
 After the war, the airport was sold to the city and all commercial activity was moved from the former Santa Fe Municipal Airport/Boyd Field, which was located off Cerrillos Road between Rodeo Road and Jaguar Drive.
 The new airport was called the Santa Fe County Municipal Airport until 2018, when the name was changed to Santa Fe Regional Airport.
 The current terminal building was opened in 1957 and has 11,000 square feet of space.
-It was renovated in 1988 and again in 2004 but has not seen an expansion.
+It was renovated in 1988 and again in 2004 and has seen a major expansion starting in 2022.
 In June 1972, Frontier and Texas International Airlines, the two local service air carriers serving Santa Fe, abruptly ended service, citing unsafe runway conditions after multiple aircraft received prop damage from deteriorating asphalt.
 Neither carrier ever returned, and the airport then began receiving service by commuter airlines operating much smaller aircraft.
 In 1983, Santa Fe saw its first code share service by a commuter airline on behalf of a major airline.
 Smaller 19-seat aircraft were mostly used, with the exception of a brief period in 1997 and 1998, when Santa Fe saw two carriers using 32-seat aircraft.

 The airport lost all airline service at the end of 2007 but resumed service in the summer of 2009, when it gained its first major airline code share flights using regional jets.
 Passenger traffic responded tremendously to the new jet service, and regional jet flights increased from once per day in 2009 to as many as twelve per day in 2019.